 And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.
 (John 17:3)

-More evidences that Jesus is not God and therefore the Trinity can’t be true, can be found here: Is Jesus God?
-Has Jesus ever claimed to be God?
+More evidence that Jesus is not God and therefore the Trinity can’t be true can be found here:

 Follow Stay Biblical on Facebook.